 You get different types of springs and wires during orthodontic treatment.
 Forsus spring is one of them.
 If you are new, you may be curious to know about these springs.
 In this article, you will get all the answers to your questions.

 What is forsus spring appliance in orthodontics?

-Forsus spring is a small piece of rod that surrounds a spring that helps to correct bite during orthodontic treatment.
+Forsus spring is a small piece of rod that surrounds a spring that helps to correct bites during orthodontic treatment.
 Two springs are attached to each side of the jaw that connects both jaws.
-They help correct bite by moving your teeth and jaw.
+They help correct bites by moving your teeth and jaw.

 Forsus appliance has two loops and two parts such as a spring and a force rod.
 One loop is situated at the end of the spring part that’s attached to the back of the molar band placed on the upper molar.
 Another loop is situated at the rod of the rod part that’s attached near the lower canine.

 However, if you want to know, read our other articles – what to do if forsus spring is broken.

 Forsus springs fix an overjet or horizontal overbite by putting extra pressure on teeth that allow forward movement of upper teeth and backward movement of lower teeth gradually.
 When contact force is applied to a tooth, a structural change occurs within the bone, and a gap is created between teeth and bones.
 The tooth moves along towards space and closes it to fix the bite.

 Along with braces, forsus springs apply additional pressure on teeth that cause structural changes within the bones that surround your teeth.
 This creates space between teeth and bone that encourage upper teeth to move forward and lower teeth to move backward and corrects the overjet.